jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>The <code>ReadAsync()</code> method reads the request type from the stream and then, depending on the type, reads the corresponding data and creates an object of the corresponding request.</p>
+The `ReadAsync()` method reads the request type from the stream and then, depending on the type, reads the corresponding data and creates an object of the corresponding request.

-<p>Implementing a data transmission protocol and structuring requests as classes enable efficient management of information exchange between the client and the server, ensuring structured and comprehensible interaction between the two parties.
+Implementing a data transmission protocol and structuring requests as classes enable efficient management of information exchange between the client and the server, ensuring structured and comprehensible interaction between the two parties.
-However, when designing such protocols, it is essential to consider potential security risks and ensure that both ends of the interaction handle all possible scenarios correctly.</p>
+However, when designing such protocols, it is essential to consider potential security risks and ensure that both ends of the interaction handle all possible scenarios correctly.

-<h5><a name="3.8"></a> Connection Management</h5>
+#####<a name="3.8"></a> Connection Management

-<p>To send messages from the UI client to the server, let's create a <code>ClientDispatcher</code> class that will handle connections, timeouts, and scheduling requests, providing an interface for client-server interaction via named pipes.</p>
+To send messages from the UI client to the server, let's create a `ClientDispatcher` class that will handle connections, timeouts, and scheduling requests, providing an interface for client-server interaction via named pipes.

 <pre class="prettyprint">
 /// &lt;summary&gt;
 ///     This class manages the connections, timeout and general scheduling of requests to the server.